Topics

 Search Functionality:

-A well-designed search function is a critical element of good UX design, as it allows users to quickly find what they’re looking for on the site or application.
-A good search function is fast, accurate, and provides relevant results to the user’s query.
+An effective search function is a key component of good user experience (UX) design because it enables users to find what they’re looking for on a website or application quickly.
+A good search function responds to the user’s query quickly, accurately, and with results that are pertinent.

 Mobile Optimization: